So I did a thing on the internet, you know, as I do. But this time I was taken back by the response…

 But I still know in my conscience that the photo shouldn’t have been shared to the internet.
 And now there is absolutely nothing I can do now it’s out of my hands.

 People may dismiss this and think it couldn’t happen to them simply because I have a larger than average following.
 But that’s not true.
 People are screenshotting and sharing your images whether you know it or not.
+The permanence of the internet is why we should use parental control when letting our kids go online using browsers and apps.
+But it is not just kids who need to learn this!

 And this image truly got me thinking about what is and in’t okay for kids online.